Python3pkg/Products.SilvaFind/README.txt

+SilvaFind README

-SilvaFind is a Silva extension to allow easy creation of search forms and result pages, both for use by authors in the SMI, and by users of the public site.
+SilvaFind is a Silva extension to allow easy creation of search forms and result pages, both for users of the public site and for authors in the SMI.
 Simple schemas can be defined to indicate which fields should be searchable.

 Authors can add a 'Silva Find' object anywhere, and define which fields to